youfch/godot-gaussian-splatting/README.md

 ## Features

-- Import supported Gaussian Splat `.ply` files as Godot resources.
+- Import supported Gaussian assets from `.ply`, `.compressed.ply`, `.splat`, and `.sog`.
+- Convert different source formats into a shared GPU-ready Gaussian resource.
+- Center imported Gaussian data by default during resource build.
+- Apply a default `-180` degree Z rotation on `GaussianSplatNode`.
 - Render one or more `GaussianSplatNode` instances in the same scene.
 - Composite Gaussian Splat rendering with standard Godot 3D content through `WorldEnvironment.compositor`.
 - Mix Gaussian results against the scene depth buffer.